Name: John BELLAS

 DETAILS FROM VIEWING THE ACTUAL MANIFEST:

 She appears to be traveling alone.
+She is a laborer, and able to read and write.
 She reports that she has never been in the USA before and that she has $17 (? number hard to read).
-She is going to meet her brother-in-law (name illegible) in Molbery (?)
+She is going to meet her brother-in-law “Pikula ___” in Molbery (?)
 Alley, McKeesport, PA.
-She is 5Õ tall, dark complexion, fair hair, blue eyes.
-(City of birth is illegible.)
+She is 5’ tall, dark complexion, fair hair, blue eyes.

 Built by John Brown & Company, Clydebank, Scotland, 1904.
 9,851 gross tons; 501 (bp) feet long; 59 feet wide.
 Steam triple expansion engines, twin screw.
 Service speed 14 knots.
 840 passengers (40 first class, 800 third class).
 Built for Anchor Line, British flag, in 1904 and named Pannonia.
 London-New York, Mediterranean-New York service.
 Scrapped in 1922.